 Parents/guardians are asked to ensure children do not climb on the artworks in the garden.
 All ponds and streams are unfenced and paths can be slippy when raining.
 Only assistance dogs are allowed.

 Please note, the walk from Little Sparta’s car park to the garden is uphill and approximately 700m long via a stony farm track.
+Sheep and cattle my be present in the adjacent unfenced fields all year round.
 This walk is not suitable for those with breathing or walking difficulties.
 It is possible, strictly by prior arrangement, for private cars to drive directly to the garden and park in one of the limited number of spaces available.
 A mobility scooter is now also available for the use of visitors with special access needs.
 The garden plan showing the route suitable for the mobility scooter is available here.
 Please contact Laura Robertson for further information and to book car park space and the mobility scooter.

 Little Sparta in its entirety is protected by copyright.
 Visitors may take photographs or video for their own private use or study.
 No images of Little Sparta may be published or broadcast without prior permission from the Estate of Ian Hamilton Finlay and its executor Pia Simig.
 Please contact Wild Hawthorn Press for further information.